alphauslabs/bluectl/README.md

 To setup the environment variables required for authentication, check out this [page](https://alphauslabs.github.io/blueapi/authentication/apikey.html).

 You can also use the `--client-id` and `--client-secret` flags to set the values explicitly.
+These will override your environment variables.

 Run `bluectl -h` or `bluectl <subcommand> -h` to know more about the available subcommands and flags.